 The decline of biodiversity in the soil threatens us at least as much as the decline of biodiversity above it!

 >> Soil biota play a vital role in soil fertility and have a significant impact on agricultural yields.
 They also contribute to the purification of air and water.
 If these functions had to be fulfilled synthetically, it would cost trillions of euros every year.<<

 EU Commission 2010

-On the following pages you will find also numerous offers for advice, analysis and training in the fields of agricultural and food policy and agricultural soil management.
+On the following pages you will find numerous offers for consulting, analysis and advanced training in the fields of agricultural and food policy and agricultural soil management.

-From A, as in agricultural policy, to Z, as zero tillage, you will find many approaches and ideas for an agriculture that is healthy, clean and fair and that helps to save the planet for our grandchildren.
+From A, like agricultural policy, to Z, like zero pollution, you will find many approaches and ideas for an agriculture that is healthy, clean and fair and, that preserves resources also for our grandchildren.

-For reading and more in-depth information, you will also find many of these topics in my PUBLICATIONS
+You will also find many of these topics in my PUBLICATIONS.